Will Christianity Grow or Decline as a portion of the World's Population

 Third World SuccessesChina has been the relatively recent success story for Christians.
 Last I checked less than ten percent of the population was Christian but it is increasing rapidly and may soon pass Buddhism, which has long been the strongest of the large international religions in China.

-Christianity is continuing the conversion of Sub-Sahara Africa, but as the majority has already become Christian and a vast majority are either Christian or Muslim room for growth is relatively limited.
+Christianity is continuing the conversion of Sub-Sahara Africa, but as the majority has already become Christian and a vast majority are either Christian or Muslim room for growth through conversion is relatively limited.
+Nevertheless this is a dominately Christian area with rapid population growth through the excess of births over deaths.

 Christianity has made progress through conversion in the former Soviet Block, but perhaps not as much as one might expect.
 The countries of the Soviet Block are now Third World countries and normally religious faith is very strong in Third World countries, but non-belief remains strong even though the strong economic incentives formerly imposed by the communists have been removed.
 The large number of people without faith in the former Soviet Block countries are still a major evangelical opportunity.